 Jeffrey Lockwood is a renowned entomologist and accomplished writer/philosopher who first arrived at the University of Wyoming in the 1980s to conduct groundbreaking research on grasshoppers, insecticides and biological controls.
 In 2000, Lockwood turned his attention to the arts and became a professor of philosophy and creative writing.
 He is the author of Locust: the Devastating Rise and Mysterious Disappearance of the Insect that Shaped the American Frontier (Basic Books 2004), Grasshopper Dreaming: Reflections on Killing and Loving (Skinner House 2002), Six-Legged Soldiers: Using Insects as Weapons of War (Oxford University Press 2008), and many other works.
 In February 2012, Lockwood was featured on WNYC’s RadioLab for the podcast episode “Killer Empathy.”

-Rone Tempest, A former national and foreign correspondent for the Los Angeles Times, Rone covered wars, natural disasters, politics and culture on six continents.
+Rone Tempest was a longtime national and foreign correspondent for the Los Angeles Times.
 In 2004 he was part of a team of reporters to win the Pulitzer Prize for coverage of the massive wildfires in Southern California.
 From 2000-2007 he was a lecturer at the Graduate School of Journalism of the University of California, Berkeley.
+One of the co-founders of WyoFile, he served as its editor from 2008 to 2011.
 Rone lives in Lander.

 Ben Gose is a Lander journalist who writes frequently for The Chronicle of Philanthropy and The Chronicle of Higher Education, and contributes to programs on Wyoming Public Television.
 He also coaches the sprinters on the Lander Valley High School track team.